icpcatucsd/icpcatucsd.github.io/content/teams.md

 ## Competing Teams from UCSD

+{{< figure src="/images/ICPC2025Team_1.jpg" alt="CSE Basement" width="975px" title="Team CSE Basement">}}

+- In 2024-2025, Team CSE Basement (UCSD's Team 1) placed 2nd at the Southern California Regional and advanced to the North American Championship, where they placed 21st.
+The team members are Benjamin Johnson, Manu Bhat, and Pu Yang.

 {{< figure src="/images/ICPC2024Team_1.jpg" alt="Fallen Star" width="975px" title="Team Fallen Star">}}

 - In 2023-2024, Team Fallen Star (UCSD's Team 1) advanced to the North American Championship and placed 5th, earning a bronze medal.
 Team Fallen Star advanced to the World Finals, and ranked 51st, earning an Honors rank.
 The team members are Zexing Chen, Shang Zhou, and Stanislaw Strzelecki.